lrberge/dreamerr/README.md

 # Problems in the formula
 lm_check(~Sepal.Width, iris)
 #> Error : in lm_check(~Sepal.Width, iris):
-#>  Argument 'formula' must be a two sided formula.
+#>  Argument 'formula' must be a two-sided formula.
 Problem: it is currently only one-sided.

-lm_check(1+1, iris)
+lm_check(1 + 1, iris)
 #> Error : in lm_check(1 + 1, iris):
-#>  Argument 'formula' must be a two sided formula.
-Problem: it is currently not a formula (instead it is a vector).
+#>  Argument 'formula' must be a two-sided formula.
+Problem: it is not a formula (instead it is a vector).

-lm_check(1+"a", iris)
+lm_check(1 + "a", iris)
 #> Error : in lm_check(1 + "a", iris):
 #>  Argument 'formula' (equal to '1 + "a"') could not be evaluated.
 Problem: non-numeric argument to binary operator.